What Is Pillar Content and Topic Clusters and Why You Should Care

 The goal of writing pillar content is to create a go-to reference for homeowners essentially.
 The shelf-life of a pillar page or article is measured in years.
 Once the article is complete, you can create a series of videos, infographics, images, and supplementary articles—to be published on your website or as guest blogs—to expand on each sub-topic.
 Together the pillars will constitute pillar content.

-It is not sufficient to create pillar content.
+It is not sufficient just to create pillar content.
 The content should be arranged in such a manner that it is accessible to readers and search engines to understand.
-And that brings us to the next subject: content silos.
+And that brings us to the next subject: topic clusters

-Pillar Content + Content Silos = Web Domination
+Pillar Content + Topic Clusters = Web Domination

 Search engines have advanced a lot over the past few years.
 Old-school content marketing techniques rarely work nowadays.